zamfi/cca-programming-electronics-fall-2015/hw/week3.md

         ```

 2. Follow the [Processing Arrays tutorial](https://processing.org/tutorials/arrays/).
 Email me answers to the following questions to [jzamfirescupereira@cca.edu](mailto:jzamfirescupereira@cca.edu) by **Tuesday night**.
+  1. When is an array useful?
+(Answer in 3-4 sentences, please!)
-  1. Consider the following code:
+  2. Consider the following code:
         ```Processing
         int[] data; // Declare